justinhartman/bootstrap4.espressotemplate/README.md

 ### Favicons

-Each Bootstrap template that is generated from the Boilerplate Kit contains a series of favicons that you can customise and use in your projects.
+Each Bootstrap template that is generated from the Boilerplate Kit contains a range of favicons that you can customise and use in your projects.

 In the HTML markup for each template you will see these meta-tags: